A collection of 33 thoughts contributed by Bill McKeen

 A related essay by Bill McKeen:

 Theological Musing: My Search for Truth

-Copyright © 2013 by Bill McKeen.
+Copyright © 2013 to 2018 by Bill McKeen.
 All rights reserved.
 Brief quotations may be used for

 review purposes.
 Non-commercial use is permissible, if the author and title of